Wadi Gaza: Wadi Gaza Nature Reserve

+The Gaza section of the Coastal Aquifer is the only significant source of water in the Gaza Strip.
+The Wadi Gaza runs through a wetland, the Gaza Valley, and as of 2012 it is used as a wastewater dump.

+In 2022, rehabilitation began to turn Wadi Gaza back into a nature reserve.

 Geography

+The stream begins at Mount Boker (near Sde Boker), and spills into the Mediterranean Sea near Al-Zahra in the Gaza Strip.
+Further upstream it was marked as Wadi esh-Shallaleh on the 1878 Survey of Western Palestine map.
+The area has several important archaeological sites.

+The stream is the largest in the northern Negev, and together with its largest tributaries, the Nahal Gerar, and the Beersheba stream, reaches as far east into the desert as Sde Boker, Yeruham, Dimona, and Arad/Tel Arad.

 The source of Besor River lies at Mount Boker, near Sde Boker and the educational center Midreshet Ben-Gurion.
 From there it flows northwest towards the town of Ashalim, where it meets Nahal Be'er Hayil.

 From there it flows north towards the ancient town of Haluza (Al-Khalasa).
-Then it continues northwest until it meets Beersheba River a little to the east from the town of Tze'elim.
+Then it continues northwest until it meets the Beersheba River a little to the east of the town of Tze'elim.

 Near the village of Re'im, Nahal Besor meets the Nahal Gerar river, which is its biggest tributary.

-One of the tributaries of Besor River reaches kibbutz Urim.
-Tributaries from south to north: HaRo'e Stream, Boker Stream, Mesora Stream, Zalzal Stream, Revivim Stream, Atadim Stream, Beersheba Stream, Assaf Stream, Amar Stream, Sahaf Stream and Wadi Abu Katrun.
+One of the tributaries of the Besor River reaches kibbutz Urim.
+Tributaries from south to north: HaRo'e Stream, Boker Stream, Mesora Stream, Zalzal Stream, Revivim Stream, Atadim Stream, Beersheba Stream, Assaf Stream, Amar Stream, Sahaf Stream, and Wadi Abu Katrun.

 Finally, Bezor Stream flows across the Israeli border with the Gaza Strip, and into the Mediterranean sea.